Maintain all Fire Safety Products Appropriately

 Both passive and active fire safety equipment should be routinely inspected for any signs of damage, leaks, or expiration dates.
 This is essential in securing that they are in their optimal function should a fire outbreak arise.The following are common fire safety products and how they are maintained:

 - Fire doors are checked if they are functioning correctly; they must be cleared of obstructions at all times.
 Since fire doors keep smoke and fire from entering another compartment, it is important that they can be shut without blockage.

 - Fire Alarms

 - Testing of fire alarms may be conducted once a week.
 At best, this should be scheduled on the same day and at the same time so occupants are aware that a test is being conducted.

 - Fire Extinguishers

-All other fire safety equipment in the building such as emergency and exit lighting, hose reels, fire blankets and sprinkler systems must also be tested regularly.
-In order to guarantee that they are in their best condition, have it inspected and maintained by a certified fire protection service company.FCF provide inspection and testing services throughout Australia.
+All other fire safety equipment in the building such as emergency and exit lighting, hose reels, fire blankets, and sprinkler systems must also be tested regularly.
+In order to guarantee that they are in their best condition, have it inspected and maintained by a certified fire protection service company.FCF provides inspection and testing services throughout Australia.
 We test and assess fire blankets, hose reels, extinguishers, smoke alarms, and emergency and exit lights, etc. We also provide a wide range of fire safety products and services.
 Visit us now to guarantee that your property is compliant with the current Australian Safety Standards - we'll be more than happy to help